Chapter 8 My Award

 I challenged DMR/Lane’s assessment of my gold phone and supplied both Telstra and the TIO’s office with conclusive evidence, including Telstra’s own documentation, of continuing problems with the gold phone.
 To no avail.
 In December 1995, I had finally had enough, and I refused to pay the gold phone account until its faults had been acknowledged.
 Telstra’s response was to cut the phone off.

-FHCA (the arbitration financial consultants) submitted a doctored report
+FHCA financial report

-….(sic) it based its calculations of business losses on the lower end of my revenue base, the $30 per two overnight rates for school groups, compared to the $120 to $160 charged for the 47% that were fully catered social club patrons.
+For instance, although the FHCA report acknowledged that my business accommodated social clubs as well as school groups — ‘An analysis of the clientele of Cape Bridgewater Holiday Camp shows that only 53% were in fact schools’ — it based its calculations of business losses on the lower end of my revenue base, the $30 per two overnight rate for school groups, compared to the $120 to $160 charged for the 47% that were fully catered social club patrons.
 Given an approximately fifty-fifty split of school and other groups, this downgraded my losses by a minimum of at least 300 per cent.

 Derek Ryan, my forensic accountant, was shocked at its handling of the arbitration procedure and wrote a 39-page report to the arbitrator detailing the failings he had found in it, including actual errors.
 For a couple of instances: